opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

     Example:

     ```
-    postgres=# SELECT current_user;
+    openGauss=# SELECT current_user;
      current_user
     --------------
      omm
     (1 row)
     ```

     Note:  **current\_user**  is the user identifier that is applicable for permission checking.
-Normally it is equal to the session user, but it can be changed with  [SET ROLE](SET-ROLE.md).
+Normally it is equal to the session user, but it can be changed with  [SET ROLE](set-role.md).
 It also changes during the execution of functions with the attribute  **SECURITY DEFINER**.

 -   definer\_current\_user